katzenyo/aws-sa-notes/AWS Solutions Architect Training/High Availability & Scaling/Application Load Balancing (ALB) vs Network Load Balancing (NLB).md

 ## Application Load Balancers (ALB)

 - Layer 7 LB
-	- listens on HTTP and/or HTTPS
+	- listens on HTTP and/or HTTPS, and gRPC
 	- L7 content type: cookies, custom headers, user location, app behavior
 - No support for other L7 protocols (SMTP, SSH, gaming, etc)
 	- No support for TCP/UDP/TLS listeners